America’s #1 Learning Expert

 ...because they don't know how to learn and can't find success in school.
 This data is based on analysis by the Editorial Projects in Education (EPE) Research Center.

 Simplicity is the name of the game!
 Actionable tips and insights will be shared with your audience.
 Like most things in life, education is made out to be far more complicated than necessary.
 There are simple strategies that students, parents, and teachers can do that can have a major impact on lifestyle and confidence!
 Susan will share small tweaks in the approach to learning and organizing can put the learner in control…and that makes all of the difference!

 Who Is Using SOAR®?

-- In thousands of schools across the USA,!
-See updated map of USA schools, here.
+- In thousands of schools across the USA!
+Check out our updated map of USA schools.